HamedHematian/SentimentAnalysis-Using-ML-Algorithms/README.md

 # Sentiment Analysis Using ML Algorithms

 #### In this project an extensive experiment has been done on sentiment analysis using diffrenet types of machine learning algorithms.
 This project also includes visualization of conclusions.
-There are two notebooks which are arranged as follows (<span style="color:orange;">This project is my final project of ML course in university</span>)
+There are two notebooks which are arranged as follows (<span style="color:red;">This project is my final project of ML course in university</span>)

 #### Notebook 1